All the Way Up (Emily Osment song)

-"All the Way Up" is a 2009 song performed by actress/singer Emily Osment from her debut extended play, All the Right Wrongs.
-It was released on August 25, 2009 as the lead single from the album.
+"All the Way Up" is the debut single by American actress and singer Emily Osment, recorded for her debut extended play (EP), All the Right Wrongs (2009).
+It was released through Wind-up Records on August 25, 2009 as the lead single from the EP.
 The song was co-written by Osment and Anthony Fagenson, and was produced by James Maxwell Collins.
 Lyrically, Osment stated she wanted the song to be about "breaking out" and that "a lot of kids can relate to that".

 "All the Way Up" failed to garner much attention on the music charts, but it did manage to enter the charts in a few international territories, as well as becoming a hit on Radio Disney.

 Background

 "All the Way Up" was co-written by Osment, along with James Maxwell Collins and Anthony Fagenson.
 The song was recorded by Osment while on the set of the Disney Channel sitcom Hannah Montana.
 She stated during an interview that the song was finished after nearly 3 months of working on it.
 The single was debuted on Radio Disney on August 25, 2009, and was released for radio airplay the following day.
 Originally, "You Are the Only One" was intended to be released as the lead single.
 However, Osment pushed for the release of "All the Way Up", and eventually her record label agreed to release it as her debut single.